jvparidon/subs2vec/README.md

 # subs2vec
 Van Paridon & Thompson (2019) introduces pretrained embeddings and precomputed word/bigram/trigram frequencies in 55 languages.
-The files can be downloaded from [language archive].
+The files can be downloaded from the links in [this table](#downloading-datasets).
 Word vectors trained on subtitles are available, as well as vectors trained on Wikipedia, and a combination of subtitles and Wikipedia (for best performance).

 This repository contains the subs2vec module, a number of Python 3.7 scripts and command line tools to evaluate a set of word vectors on semantic similarity, semantic and syntactic analogy, and lexical norm prediction tasks.
 In addition, the `subs2vec.py` script will take an OpenSubtitles archive or Wikipedia and go through all the steps to train a fastText model and produce word vectors as used in Van Paridon & Thompson (2019).